Slider2732/ESP-909/README.md

 https://web.archive.org/web/20190917184506/http://blog.dspsynth.eu/audio-hacking-on-the-esp8266/ <br>
 <br>

-Download ESP-909.zip for the code <br>
+Download ESP-909.zip for the ESP8266 and Arduino code <br>
 Download Drum Machines.zip for various alternative sample sets <br>
 <br>
 <br>

-The project uses a Wemos D1 Mini (ESP8266) and a 16 port 4067 multiplexer <br>
-Optionally, a MAX98357A DAC will output crisp clean audio, but also needs an Arduino for handling MIDI messages. <br>
+The project uses a Wemos D1 Mini (ESP8266), a 16 port 4067 multiplexer, a MAX98357A DAC and any Arduino (for handling MIDI messages). <br>
 Thanks to Jack Wildchurch for the usability emphasis and code testing!

 Currently - <br>